-In Organic Chemistry, for the ease of identification and nomenclature, certain functional groups have been identified.
-One such group is an alcohol group which has one or more hydroxyl group (OH) is connected to the carbon through non-ionic boning, the general formula being R-OH.
+Certain functional groups have been identified in Organic Chemistry for ease of identification and nomenclature.
+One such group is an alcohol group which has one or more hydroxyl groups (OH) connected to the carbon through non-ionic bonding, the general formula being R-OH.

 So, what is the ph of alcohol?
 The pH value of alcohol is 7.33.
-Alcohol cannot be defined as acidic or alkaline, rather defined as amphiprotic because the nature of the bond between carbon and hydroxyl group is non-ionic but slightly polar in nature.
-Aliphatic alcohol acts as a weak acid in presence of any strong base.
-Aromatic alcohols behave as weakly acidic at standard conditions because of the resonance allowing kicking off the hydrogen.
+Alcohol cannot be defined as acidic or alkaline, but rather defined as amphiprotic because the nature of the bond between carbon and hydroxyl group is non-ionic but slightly polar in nature.
+Aliphatic alcohol acts as a weak acid in the presence of any strong base.
+Aromatic alcohols behave weakly acidic at standard conditions because the resonance allows the hydrogen to kick off.

-This pH property allows two cleavages to take place in alcohol, that is R-O bond can also be broken and the O-H bond as well (as it behaves weakly acidic).
-This gives a very wide range of reactions to be performed by using alcohol as a substrate.
+This pH property allows two cleavages to take place in alcohol; that is R-O bond can also be broken, and the O-H bond as well (as it behaves weakly acidic).
+This gives a wide range of reactions to be performed using alcohol as a substrate.

-But in this conclusion there are a variety of indirect questions that need to be understood and here is the logic behind these conclusions.
+But in this conclusion, a variety of indirect questions need to be understood, and here is the logic behind these conclusions.

 What exactly is the pH?

 When we define the pH of any compound, we are essentially talking about the concentration of the hydrogen ions present in the solution.